HZeyen/PyRefra/3_Running_PyRefra.md

 **$\textcolor{violet}{\text{Erase all picks}}$** (keyboard shortcut: **CTRL-E**):
 Erase all picks of the actually shown seismogram gather (other picks are maintained).
 Usually used if automatic picking gave too bad results.

-**$\textcolor{violet}{\text{Plot calculated times}}$** (no keyboard shortcut) Activated after using Tomography or if the program at start finds a file called “calc_picks.dat”.
+**$\textcolor{violet}{\text{Plot calculated times}}$** (no keyboard shortcut):
+Activated after using Tomography or if the program at start finds a file called “calc_picks.dat”.
 The calculated picks are plotted as a connected line.
 As long as this tool is not pressed again, calculated picks are plotted for all gathers.
 Deactivation of the tool takes only effect at the next screen refreshment (next gather, next zoom etc.)

 **$\textcolor{violet}{\text{Store picks}}$** (keyboard shortcut: **CTRL-S**):
-Store all available picks (not only those of the actual seismogram gather) into two files.
-The standard file used by PyRefra is “picks.dat”.
-It has 5 columns: nr shot point, nr receiver pt, picked time, picked time minus uncertainty, picked time plus uncertainty nr shot point as in file shots.geo, nr receiver point as in file receivers.geo.
+Store all available picks (not only those of the actual seismogram gather) into file “picks.dat”.
+It has 5 columns:

+`nr shot point, nr receiver pt, picked time, picked time minus uncertainty, picked time plus uncertainty`

+nr shot point as in file shots.geo, nr receiver point as in file receivers.geo.
 The uncertainties are normally considered to be symmetric, but certain automatic picking routines may give different uncertainties before and after the pick.

-In the latest version, PyRefra stores automatically all picks each time manual picking is finished with right mouse key.
+PyRefra stores automatically all picks each time manual picking is finished with right mouse key.
 However, automatic picking routines don’t do this yet, mainly because they are too uncertain.
 It is recommended to use CTRL-S after automatic picking if you are satisfied.

 **$\textcolor{violet}{\text{Store Gimli format}}$** (no keyboard shortcut):
 Stores calculated picks in Gimli format (file picks.sgt), used by the Tomography tool.
 Usually, you do not need this tool, since when calling Tomography, the measured picks are automatically stored in this format before starting inversion.